ZettelGeist/zettelgeist/docs/gs.md

   Line 3
 ```

 When setting a field to a string value as we have done for each of these fields, it is permitted to have *embedded newlines* anywhere you like.
-For the note we have written, we havethree input lines, each of which appears on a separate line.
+For the note we have written, we have three input lines, each of which appears on a separate line.

 YAML (the format in which Zettels are stored) provides excellent support for this concept and will take your text and indent it using a multiline string.
 As long as each line is indented consistently relative to the *note* key, it will be valid.